-Dinosaur junkies, rejoice because a new Dinosaur Museum and Fossil Park has recently been inaugurated in Gujarat’s Mahisagar district.
-This Museum and Park is located in Raiyoli Village in Gujarat.
+Dinosaur junkies, rejoice because a new Dinosaur Museum and Fossil Park have recently been inaugurated in Gujarat’s Mahisagar district.
+This Museum and Park are located in Raiyoli Village in Gujarat.
 And is the first such facility in our country and third in the entire world!
 Whoa!
-All the Indian Ross Gellars, here is all the intel you need about the country’s first Dinosaur Museum.
+All the Indian Ross Gellar’s, here is all the intel you need about the country’s first Dinosaur Museum.

 You Can Enjoy Both The Museum And The Fossil Park